Chicken, Sweet Potato and Thyme Puree

 Category: Purée

 This Chicken, Sweet Potato and Thyme Puree is the perfect homemade chicken puree for when baby starts solids.
-With nothing but the goodness of chicken (iron!), vegetables and thyme, it’s full of flavour and without any additives or preservatives.
-This is a very easy puree recipe to make, and your baby’s little taste buds will appreciate this home-cooked deliciousness!
+With nothing but the goodness of chicken as a source of iron, vegetables and thyme, it’s full of flavour and without any additives or preservatives.
+This is an easy puree recipe to make, and your baby’s little taste buds will love it!

 Ingredients